m33ts4k0z/z2m-ember-multiprotocol/README.md

-## Silicon Laboratories multiprotocol with Zigbee2Mqtt bundled.
+## Silicon Laboratories multiprotocol container with Zigbee2Mqtt bundled.
 Based on Simplicity SDK 2024.6.1

 This is an **experimental** multiprotocol container supporting **Zigbee EmberZNet**, **OpenThread** and **Bluetooth Low Energy** using the same dongle.